 Ice-breakers sometimes earn a groan but they don’t have to.
 It’s a good idea to get to know the people you’re going to be working with or seeing and ice-breakers are good for building trust.
-These incredible ice-breaking questions for adults work well for meetings, workshops, training seminars, parties and even dates!
-Check out our ice breakers below and pick your favourite.
+These funny icebreaker questions for adults work well for meetings, workshops, training seminars, parties and even dates!
+Check out our fun icebreaker questions below and pick your favourite.

 If you could become an expert in something instantly, what would it be?

 This question is great for getting to know someone’s ambitions and dreams.
 Maybe day to day they work as an accountant but if they could be an expert right now, they’d become a trapeze artist.
 They can always go back to being an accountant later, if they fancy it.
 You may even unlock some frustration that they are having with a process at work.

 If you could live in any time period, when would it be and why?

 This may reveal some love for the Industrial Revolution, the Bronze Age or even a more recent decade.
 The answer may help to show some common feelings or give you a good chance to discuss your differing opinions.

 If you could live in a sit-com, what would it be and why?

 Not only will this reveal some of their preferences for TV, cartoon characters or talk show guilty pleasures but it will also show what sort of environment they would find comfortable.
 For a bonus question, you could ask them if they would want to live as one of the characters.
 Perhaps they would like the job of one, the home of another and the partner of a third.

 If you could remove one chore, what would it be and why?

 This question might not reveal too much but you may be able to find some common ground and the reason behind the removal would show if it’s because it is repetitive or long.